es2mac/DrillAI/Ideas.md

 ## Possible next steps

-- Twist and slide moves
-    - Only check from natural drop positions, and not hanging in midair
-        - Searching from existing list of moves has a flaw, that is the S/Z/I pieces don't have separate L/R rotations for same positions
-        - Graph search with natural drops as starting points, use the working array with pointer like a queue, plus a Set

 - Record game in-memory and long-term
     - Add controls, e.g. replay history
     - Two seeds, history of move pieces